 By taking the time to call the host or hostess, you can essentially save them money so that they can do proper planning/spending.
 I know as a mom I GREATLY appreciate this more than my guests know.

-Gift Wrap/Cards/Bows.
-Why not stop by the dollar store and pick up a roll of paper and card ?
-They always are just ripped apart in minutes and no child really cares how the package looks – they just love opening packages.
+Stop by the dollar store and pick up a roll of paper and card.
+Gifts are ripped open in minutes and no child really cares how the package looks – they just love opening packages.
 After all, it is the gift that matters and not the packaging.
 You can even find plain colored paper and bows after Christmas and stock up to cover your party needs throughout the year.

 Whether throwing or attending a party, there are ways to save.
 The most important thing is to celebrate how much that person means to you.
 Do you have any great party money saving tips?
 If so, please share!